GSV-index for holomorphic Pfaff Systems: Introduction

 \subsection{Acknowledgments}

-We are grateful to Tatsuo Suwa and Marcio G. Soares for interesting conversations.
+We are grateful to Tatsuo Suwa, Marcio Gomes Soares and Renato Vidal Martins for interesting conversations.
+The authors also thank the anonymous referees for giving many suggestions that helped improving the presentation of the paper.
 This work was partially supported by CNPq, CAPES, FAPEMIG and FAPESP-2015/20841-5.
-We are grateful to Imecc--Unicamp for hospitality.
+We are grateful to Imecc--Unicamp for its hospitality.